fbpx

 2. ECG Weekly

-ECG Weekly is a case based ECG educational tool aimed to provide regular, useful, contextual in-line learning in a a video-based format.
-The educational team is led the inimitable Amal Mattu, tenured professor of Emergency Medicine at the University of Maryland School of Medicine; and Ali Farzad emergency physician at Baylor University Medical Center in Dallas.
+ECG Weekly is a case-based ECG educational tool aimed to provide regular, useful, contextual in-line learning in a a video-based format.
+The educational team is led the inimitable Amal Mattu, tenured professor of Emergency Medicine at the University of Maryland School of Medicine; and Ali Farzad an emergency physician who teaches at Baylor University Medical Center, as well as Texas A&M College of Medicine.

 Pros